September 2, 2020

 Plugins: I’m not sure how many plugins I’ve tried for my own WordPress website because they are countless whereas in Webflow they don’t have that many plugins except their own but you can use an online tool called Zapier to link your favorite apps with Webflow.

 Speed: If you want to test it yourself then just open up your browser and find a website which is built using WordPress and Webflow.
-Then go to google’s page speed insight and paste two URLs one by one and you’ll be surprised by the results because compared to WordPress Webflow is faster but if you want to make your WordPress website faster then use AMP by Google and it will increase the speed of your website like ours.
+Then go to Google’s page speed insight and paste two URLs one by one and you’ll be surprised by the results because compared to WordPress Webflow is faster but if you want to make your WordPress website faster then use AMP by Google and it will increase the speed of your website like ours.

 I hope you had a great time reading my post on the difference between Webflow and WordPress and I’m sure, now you’ll be able to choose a technology for your business website.